interior dezine logo

 Their style was different in the fact that they simplified the look and made things more practical, honesty in design and simple lifestyles reflected these early settlers.

-Rustic furniture, simple timber panelling, no clutter, plain unadorned walls and natural earthy colours are the distinguishable decoration features of the American Colonial Style.
+Rustic furniture, simple timber paneling, no clutter, plain unadorned walls and natural earthy colours are the distinguishable decoration features of the American Colonial Style.

 The simplicity of it all created a light and airy interior with simple clean lines.